organicplanning/hackedfonts/README.md

 - still to be done: setting correct monospace flag with ttx

 #### [Skyhook Mono Regular](https://www.myfonts.com/fonts/fontom-type/skyhook-mono/regular/)
-- futurisic monospace font, regular size is free
+- futurisic monospace font, regular size is free, other styles available as paid offers
-- now corrected monospace bit with **ttx** from python pip fonttools in order to be directly selectable in MobaXTerm et al (w/o detour "allow selection of variable pitch fonts")
+- had to correct the monospace bit with **ttx** from python pip fonttools to be able to use the font w/o workarounds.
+- Personally I would prefer it when the author just sets the bit himself, after all it's supposed to be professional.
+- I might not actually be allowed to offer it here.
+Fix it and I take it down.

 #### [Vintage IBM fonts](http://int10h.org/oldschool-pc-fonts/)

-- I believe these are still superior to [IBM Plex Mono](https://github.com/IBM/plex), especially at small sizes.
-- bitmap fonts in TTF format, pixel sharp, must be selected as (nominally) 12pt
+- pixel sharp bitmap fonts as .ttf files, only useable at 12pt
 - modded: added Euro sign and some turkish characters
 - to do for later: "unbreak" the pipe symbol

-*characteristics*
-- IBM PS/2 thin2: smaller-than-usual numerals (compare CamingoCode font) and feels quite technical.
-- IBM PS/2 thin4: good allround font
-- IBM ISO 9: good allround font

-not yet modified
-- IBM PS/2 thin1 is a serif font with a relaxed feel and large i dots
-- IBM PS/2 thin3 is a quadra-style font with a scifi / retro future feel

-### Serif Monospace
+- IBM now offers [IBM Plex Mono](https://github.com/IBM/plex), but this is good only from 14pt upwards.
+Currently I still prefer the old ones.

+'### vintage serif monospace fonts
+- pixel sharp bitmap fonts as .ttf files, only useable at 12pt
 - from http://int10h.org/oldschool-pc-fonts/
-- only usable at nominally 12pt
-- pixel sharp bitmap fonts as .ttf files

-Px437 Compaq 8x16
+### Px437 Compaq 8x16
 - good narrow allround mono serif font
 - added Euro sign and some turkish characters: dotless i, capital dotted I, soft g

-Px437 ToshibaLCD
+### Px437 ToshibaLCD
 - slim and very clear

-*other serif monospace suggestions:*
+#### other serif monospace suggestions

-- Px437 IBM Thin1 (not yet modified)
+- [Px437 IBM Thin1](http://int10h.org/oldschool-pc-fonts/) (relaxed feel, not yet modified)
+- [Go Mono](https://blog.golang.org/go-fonts) (quite slim, needs anti-aliasing)
+- [Nimbus Mono](https://www.fontsquirrel.com/fonts/nimbus-mono) (somehow, this one calms me down)
+- [Selectric](https://www.dafont.com/selectric.font) by Paradox (has nonslashed but distinguishable zero)
+- [Damien Typewriter](http://2ttf.com/UjZ3WtVC) by DamienG (the Comic Sans of terminal fonts...)
-- PT Mono (quite complete already, wide range of pixel sharp small sizes)
+- [PT Mono]py Paratype (https://www.fontsquirrel.com/fonts/list/foundry/paratype) (includes cyrillic and greek, has wide range of pixel sharp small sizes)
+- various vintage typewriter fonts by [Lukas Krakora](https://www.dafont.com/lukas-krakora.d1281) and [Peter Wiegel](https://www.dafont.com/peter-wiegel.d689),

 ### HOWTO: Using "variable width fonts" in Putty / MobaXTerm